 The key difference is every field is assigned its own column that's stored individually.
 This means, if you need to conduct a query that, for example, only searches for employees' surnames or job titles you only have to read the relevant column rather than pulling from the entire database.

-Why columnstore indexing matters
+Why columnstore indexing could be the answer

 Instead of having to read every field for each entry, a query only needs to fetch the specific columns required.
 This means much less data is sent from the disk, reducing the number of input/output operations needed.